jrhel/ot-harjoitustyo2020/README.md

  mvn jxr:jxr checkstyle:checkstyle
 ```

-An overview of all errors can be accessed by opening the file _target/site/checkstyle.html_ in your browser
+An overview of all errors can be accessed by opening the file _target/site/checkstyle.html_ in your browser.